-With more of us heading back into London to see events and enjoy days out, we look at if you will need to pay the London Congestion Charge and ULEZ charge when driving in the capital at weekends and on bank holidays?
+With more of us heading into London to see events enjoy days out and visit family over Christmas, motoring journalist and expert Pete Barden looks at if you will need to pay the London Congestion Charge and ULEZ charge when driving in the capital at weekends and on bank holidays.

 What is the London Congestion Charge and what times do I pay it?

-The London Congestion Charge is a Transport for London (TfL) payment that drivers must make simply to driving in the majority of London between 07:00 and 22:00 seven days a week.
+The London Congestion Charge is a Transport for London (TfL) payment that drivers must make simply for driving in London between 07:00 and 22:00 seven days a week.
 The daily charge is £15 if paid in advance or by auto pay, or £17.50 if paid by midnight of the third charging day after travel in the London Congestion Charge Zone.
 Payment for this can only be online or by phone.

 What is the ULEZ charge and what times do I pay it?